 Reparation at Jealott’s Hill Community Landshare has for many, gone far beyond complying with their court order.
 The unique and natural setting has offered brand new experiences which have been inspiring, educational and thought-provoking.

 Reparation Supervisors have told us that the young people under their supervision have felt comfortable and at ease at Jealotts Hill, due to the non-judgmental attitude of the management and other volunteers on site.

 For some this has been an eye opening experience which has led to a newfound appreciation of country life, enjoyment in doing something for the benefit of others, a sense of community involvement and taking part in practical work.
 Some young people have even expressed an interest in staying on in a voluntary capacity.

-If you would like further information about this project or about volunteering as a Reparation Supervisor for young people, please contact David Putt, Project Manager.
+If you would like further information about this project or about volunteering as a Reparation Supervisor for young people, please contact the project manager.